kubesecurity/openshift-probable-vulnerabilities/qa/README.md

-# OSA API Server QA Scripts
+# Openshift Probable Vulnerabilities QA Scripts

 This Section explains how we can run different qa scripts